lucialarraona/dtu_mlops23_project/reports/README.md

 > Answer:

 --- question 19 fill here ---
+We created a bucket to store our project data and added a pointer to be able to download it with dvc pull.
 ### Question 20

 > **Upload one image of your GCP container registry, such that we can see the different images that you have stored.**